ABOUT NHX

 The NHX study area extends between NW Washington Blvd. and North B St. on the west side of the Great Miami River, and US 127 (North 3rd St.), SR 4 (Erie Blvd.) and SR 129 at Hampshire Dr. on the east side, all north of SR 129/High St. Possible route alternatives are located within this area.

-Visit the Process page to learn more about how the NHX project is being developed.
+Visit the Process page to learn more project development.

 The Black Street Bridge